← Back to Blog

 Suspension Before Power

 A car that handles well is faster than a car that's just powerful.
-Worn bushings, blown shocks, and sloppy alignment all hide horsepower and make the car unpredictable under load.
-Get a fresh alignment dialed for track use, replace anything worn in the suspension, and consider coilovers if the budget allows.
-You'll be faster lap over lap with a neutral-handling car than with a powerful one that pushes.
+Worn bushings, blown shocks, and sloppy alignment all hide horsepower and make the car unpredictable under load — and unpredictable under load at a track means danger, not just slow lap times.

 Cooling Is Non-Negotiable